YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 So the comparison is not a permission slip.
 If you have already stopped cigarettes and a pouch is the only thing preventing relapse, say that clearly to your doctor or clinic.
 Avoiding smoke may be better than returning to cigarettes.
 For a fresh hair transplant, the cleaner plan is still to avoid nicotine while the scalp is in its most delicate phase.

 If you also use cannabis, the risks can become mixed quickly.
-The page on smoking weed after a hair transplant explains why smoke, coughing, delayed reactions, and aftercare behavior can matter even when you are not using tobacco.
+Smoking weed after a hair transplant can involve smoke, coughing, delayed reactions, and aftercare behavior even when you are not using tobacco.

 Visual comparison showing that cigarettes vaping and nicotine pouches differ but still require early recovery caution after hair transplant